jdotvo/Final-Capstone-Reservation-Restaurant/README.md

 ## Database setup

-1. Set up four new ElephantSQL database instances - development, test, preview, and production - by following the instructions in the "PostgreSQL: Creating & Deleting Databases" checkpoint.
+1. Set up four new ElephantSQL database instances - development, test, preview, and production.
-1. After setting up your database instances, connect DBeaver to your new database instances by following the instructions in the "PostgreSQL: Installing DBeaver" checkpoint.
+1. After setting up your database instances, connect DBeaver to your new database instances.

 ### Knex